shadow/shadow/docs/getting_started.md

 When installing Shadow, the main executable was placed in `/bin` in your install prefix (`~/.shadow/bin` by default).
 As a reminder, it would be helpful if this location was included in your environment `PATH`.

 `shadow` is the main Shadow binary executable.
 It contains most of the simulator's code, including events and the event engine, the network stack, and the routing logic.
+Shadow's event engine supports multi-threading using the `-p` or `--parallelism` flags (or their corresponding [configuration file option](shadow_config.md#generalparallelism)) to simulate multiple hosts in parallel.

 The `shadow` binary is capable of appending custom **function interposition** libraries to the `LD_PRELOAD` environment variable to make it possible to intercept real operating system functions and manage them in the simulation environment.
 The `shadow` binary also assists with running `valgrind`, mostly for debugging and development purposes.
 For more information:

 ```bash
 shadow --help